kolaczyn/chess-js/README.md

 ## About

 Chess.
 Made by me.
 I've written it in HTML, SCSS and vanilla JavaScript.
 I've used Webpack to compile SCSS and JS into one file.
 For now you can only play against yourself, and few rules are not implemented yet.
+You can play it [here](https://kolaczyn.com).

 ![](presentation.png)